 The need and demand for transportation options is changing in response to both underlying demographic changes in Greater Lorain County and cultural changes.
 A large portion of younger adults (millennials) and older generations (baby boomers) express a desire to live in communities that are bikeable, walkable and have transit.
 In addition, our residents are getting older and poorer, especially in Elyria, Lorain and rural villages and townships.
 Seniors and low-income individuals rely more on transit systems to get them to school, work, shopping, and health services.
 Health and human services increasingly serve individuals in the community and encourage community living rather than institutional care.
 Transit is estimated to save the typical rider over $8,000 annually.

 Studies show that public transportation spurs economic growth and development.
 Lorain County residents travel across municipal and county boundaries to get to work but also for shopping, school and to access health care.
-36,888 or 27.9 percent of employed Lorain County residents travel to Cuyahoga County for work.
+36,888 or 27.9% of employed Lorain County residents travel to Cuyahoga County for work.
 The lack of public transportation puts Lorain County at a disadvantage when competing with neighboring communities for new business development.

 The need for transit is not limited to urban areas.
 As Lorain County’s rural population continues to get older and rely more on public transit, the need will only grow.